Unmarried Couples, Debt, and Property

 If your relationship ends with your partner’s death, you need to contact the executor of his or her estate and show them your cohabitation agreement.
 If your partner’s estate ends up in probate, you need to show the court your agreement.
 It is a good idea to get help from a lawyer during this process.

 If there are children involved, talk to a lawyer.

 Custody can’t be enforced by a cohabitation agreement.
 Issues around custody and or visitation have to be done in family court.

-When married couples split up, the judge that orders the divorce or separation makes decisions about property and custody of the children.
+When married couples split up, the judge that orders the divorce or separation makes decisions about custody of the children.
 When you separate as an unmarried couple, you might have to file a separate case in family court about custody.